Skip to content

 OpenObserve Vs Elasticsearch storage

-OpenObserve offers significant advantage of 140x lower storage costs compared to Elasticsearch in the above scenario.
+In this scenario, OpenObserve offers a significant advantage of 140x lower storage costs than Elasticsearch.
+These figures don't even consider the possibility of unused EBS volume capacity or include monitoring overhead.
 Your actual results may vary depending on how compressible your specific log data is.
-This doesn't even consider additional unused EBS volume capacity and monitoring overhead.

 Operational Advantages

-• Stateless Architecture: Scale horizontally without data replication or corruption challenges
+• Stateless Architecture: Scales horizontally without data replication or corruption challenges

-• No Index Mapping: Hassle-free cluster management without index mapping complexities
+• No Index Mapping: Enables hassle-free cluster management without index mapping complexities

-• Lower Operational Cost: Significantly reduced effort in managing clusters
+• Lower Operational Cost: Significantly reduces effort required to manage clusters

-• Built-in GUI: Eliminates need for additional components like Kibana
+• Built-in GUI: Eliminates the need for additional components like Kibana

-• Rust Performance: Awesome performance without JVM challenges
+• Rust Performance: Performs well and without Java Virtual Machine (JVM) challenges

-• Purpose-Built: Built from ground up as observability tool, not general-purpose search
+• Purpose-Built: Built from the ground up as an observability tool, not a general-purpose search engine

-OpenObserve _bulk API endpoint is elasticsearch compatible and can be used by log forwarders like fluentbit, fluentd, Filebeat and vector.
+The OpenObserve _bulk API endpoint is Elasticsearch-compatible and can be used by log forwarders like Fluent Bit, Fluentd, Filebeat and Vector.